GenesysCloudBlueprints/chat-translator-blueprint/blueprint/index.md

    ![Interaction configuration](images/interaction-config.png "Interaction configuration")

-9. Click **Advanced** and enter the following code in the text area:
+9. Click **Advanced** and enter the following code in the text area.
+Then save and activate the integration.

 ```{"language":"json"}
    {